Links

 Note that you may create as many plans as you like.
 However, usually you'll need only one plan at a time.
 Except perhaps for very large organizations, it's uncommon to have multiple active plans.
 More common is a single plan that is used to manage the work of, say, a calendar year.
 At the end of the year, the plan can be marked as completed, and a new plan created for the coming year.

-There are two ways to define, view and manage objectives in a plan.
+There are three ways to define, view and manage epics in a plan:

 Tree